Men: strong reactions to pregnancy

 If you feel like you’re not coping, or you’re getting frustrated, upset or angry with your partner or other people, take these steps:

 - Leave the situation so that you can keep yourself and everyone else safe.
-This isn’t running away – it’s taking responsibility and calming down.
+This isn’t running away – it’s taking responsibility.
+You could say, ‘I’m overwhelmed and I need to go out for a moment to settle down’.

-- Before you go back, do your best to get rid of negative feelings and thoughts.
+- Before you go back, do your best to calm down.
+Take deep breaths or go for a walk.
 Tell yourself, ‘Getting angry isn’t going to solve this problem’ or ‘I can work this out’ – anything that will help you calm down.

 - Before you go back, feel calm in your body.
 Signs you’re calming down include your heart rate slowing down (from beating fast) and your muscles and jaw relaxing (from feeling tense or clenched).